shanti-uva/mms_image_import/README.md

 ## Running
 - Run:
 ```
-python import.py -t MMS -c {COOKIE} -hm {Full Destination Domain} -i {the ID of the MMS image to import}
+python import.py -c {COOKIE} -hm {Full Destination Domain} -i {the ID of the MMS image to import}
 ```
+The "cookie" option can be skipped if a file "cookie.txt" with the cookie (nm=val) as the only line is included in the same folder as the import.py script.

 The "Full Destination Domain" is the domain of the Drupal site into which the metadata is being imported, such as "https://images.mandala.virginia.edu"